 George Wagner first came to Jesuit in 1988 when he taught math and coached football.
 He later became the Department Chair of Mathematics.
 Soon after he spent several years teaching Advanced Placement Computer Science.
 He then moved out of the classroom and became the Director of Technology.

-George is married with two children, one of which is also an Alumni of Jesuit.
+George is married with two children, one of which is an Alumni of Jesuit & CSUS while the other is an Alumni of Saint Francis High School.

 A graduate of Loretto High School, Emily has a Bachelor’s degree in Biology from George Washington University and a Master’s degree in Education and Credential in Life Science from USF.
 For the past 4 years, Emily has been teaching Science at St. Michael’s Episcopal Day School and working with their Robotics program.